Yoga Posture Basics :: Childs Pose / Balasana with modifications

 blog post yin yoga childs pose jennifer raye

-Childs pose (balasana) is practiced within many different style of yoga.
-In the video below, I discuss its use in yin yoga, restorative yoga, and active forms of yoga.
+Child’s pose (balasana) is practiced within many different styles of yoga.
+In the video below, I discuss its use in yin, restorative, and active forms of yoga.

 Child’s pose, like all forward folds, is a very cooling and calming posture.
 It can relax the mind, relieve stress, stretch the spine, open the lower back and sacrum, and help to compress the lower digestive system.

-Childs pose targets the Spleen, Kidney and Urinary Bladder meridians as well as the Liver meridian if the knees are wide and the Stomach meridian if there is pressure on the thighs and low belly.
+Child’s pose targets the Spleen, Kidney and Urinary Bladder meridians as well as the Liver meridian if the knees are wide and the Stomach meridian if there is pressure on the thighs and lower belly.

 The primary aim in child’s pose is to bring the hips towards the heels and the head towards the floor.
 As you hold the posture, child’s pose helps to lengthen the spinal extensors on the back, the hamstrings, the tibialis anterior (the shin area) and the tops of the feet and ankles.